idfubar/AV102/week3/pair_programming.md

 want to be a project manager
 on a project where pairing was not sort of rigorously enforced.
-Although ... there's continuous review - you can be = as I think we'll talk about in the next section ... there's pull requests and there's reviewing code after the fact which I think also needs to happen; but I would much rather, as a project manager reviewing code coming/being submitted to the projects,
+Although ... there's continuous review - you can be, as I think we'll talk about in the next section ... there's pull requests and there's reviewing code after the fact which I think also needs to happen; but I would much rather, as a project manager reviewing code coming/being submitted to the projects,